ogunsakin01/laravel-interswitch/README.md

 route('InterswitchTransactionsLog');
 ```

-That's it, everything is done for.
-You are good to go.
+That's it, you are good to go

-## Now that you here
+## Now that you are here
 Thank you for taking your time with my package.

 Be generous with you stars and don't forget to follow me on IG and Twitter